 Microsoft Office 2003

-Review of Microsoft Office
+Review of the Microsoft Office 2003

-Microsoft Office 2003, like earlier versions of Microsoft
+Microsoft Office 2003, like earlier versions of Microsoft Office, is a package of

-Office, is a package of software programs designed for various office work activities.
+software programs designed for various office work activities.

-2003 Microsoft Office comprises the programs Excel, Word, Access, Outlook, OneNote, Visio, PowerPoint, InfoPath,
+The 2003 Microsoft Office comprises the programs Excel, Word, Access, Outlook,

-FrontPage, Project, Publisher, and Live Meeting.
+OneNote, Visio, PowerPoint, InfoPath, FrontPage, Project, Publisher, and Live Meeting.

-Each of these programs is sold as a separate software product, but the Microsoft Office 2003 combines them all
+Each of these programs is sold as a separate software product, but the Microsoft

-together under a sort of bulk rate price tag.
+Office 2003 combines them all together under a sort of bulk rate price tag.

 The Microsoft Office 2003 package boasts a more complete package than any of the